medcomdk/dk-medcom-acknowledgement/input/pagecontent/StructureDefinition-medcom-messaging-acknowledgementHeader-intro.md

 fatal-error | Fatal Error | The message was rejected because of a problem with the content.
 There is no point in re-sending without change.
 The response narrative SHALL describe the issue. | AE | Application Acknowledgement Error | Receiving application found error in processing message.
 Sending error response with additional error detail information. transient-error | Transient Error | Some internal unexpected error occurred - wait and try again.
 Note - this is usually used for things like database unavailable, which may be expected to resolve, though human intervention may be required. | AR | Application Acknowledgement Reject | Receiving application failed to process message for reason unrelated to content or format.
 Original message sender must decide on whether to automatically send message again.

-Please go to this definition of [operationoutcome](http://hl7.org/fhir/R4/operationoutcome.html#resource "operationoutcome") to get informed how and when to use if the code response is different from "OK".
+Please go to this definition of [OperationOutcome](http://hl7.org/fhir/R4/operationoutcome.html#resource) to get informed how and when to use if the code response is different from "OK".